-GDP Growth Rate in South Africa is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in South Africa to stand at 1.40 in 12 months time.
-In the long-term, the South Africa GDP Growth Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+GDP Growth Rate in South Africa is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa GDP Growth Rate is projected to trend around 0.60 percent in 2023 and 0.70 percent in 2024, according to our econometric models.